jiggzson/nerdamer/README.md

 //0.960170286650366
 ```
 The difference however is that the first option directly substitutes the variables while the second first evaluates
-the variable and then makes the substitutions.
+the expression and then makes the substitutions.
 This library utilizes native javascript functions as much as possible.
 As a result it inherits whatever rounding errors they possess.
-One major change with version 0.6.0 is the pesky sqrt problem.
+One major change with version 0.6.0 however, is dealing with floating point issues.

 ```javascript
 var result = nerdamer('sqrt(x)*sqrt(x)-2', {x: 2});
 console.log(result.text());
 //0
 ```
-The above expample now returns zero whereas in previous version the result would be 4.440892098500626e-16
+The above expample now returns zero whereas in previous version the result would be 4.440892098500626e-16.
+Same goes for 0.1+0.2.

 An expression can be replaced directly by passing in the index of which expression to override.
 For example